 Chinese almond cookies are a pastry from Hong Kong, Macau and China.
 They’re made with ground almonds, making them very crumbly.
-I’d only ever known them in their original almond flavour until seeing these Sesame Almond Cookies by Royal Family.
+I’d only ever known them in their original almond flavour until seeing these Royal Family Sesame Almond Cookies.
 These are, as the name suggests, black sesame flavoured.

 Each cookie is a compressed disc of ground almonds mixed with ground black sesame with the whole black sesame seeds and almonds throughout.